Updated January 2022.

 - Protune off

-- Editing with Final Cup Pro X on a MacBook Pro 2020 with the new silicon chip.
+- Editing video with Final Cut Pro X on a MacBook Pro 14″ 2021 with 16 GB internal memory.

 - Export in 1080p